 The seller has accepted your offer.
 Now what?
-It’s time for your home inspection!
-Typically you have about 10 days to perform an inspection, so you should schedule as soon as possible after the accepted offer.
 This is a crucial step in the home buying process, as it helps uncover any potential issues with the home prior to signing contracts and prevents any surprises after you move in.

 Items to Inspect